How does my student receive regular mail at SUNY Delhi?

 For off-campus transportation many students utilize the Pine Hill Trailways bus service.
-The Barnes & Noble Campus Store campus sells Trailways bus tickets Monday - Fridays 8:30 am - 4:30 pm.
+The Barnes & Noble Campus Store sells Trailways bus tickets Monday - Friday 8:30 am - 4:30 pm.
 For a complete schedule and pricing, call 1-800-858-8555 or visit Trailways.

 Who should I talk to about requesting a transcript?

-The Registrar's Office issue transcripts.
-In addition to the tradition transcript, the office of Student Activities along with the College Union offers a Co-Curricular Transcript which includes activities, awards, accomplishments, and honors received at SUNY Delhi.
+The Registrar's Office issues transcripts.
+In addition to the traditional transcript, the Office of Student Activities, along with the College Union, offers a Co-Curricular Transcript which includes activities, awards, accomplishments, and honors received at SUNY Delhi.